Shop rates from over 50 of Canada’s most trusted insurance providers.

 What is a deductible?

 Parts of your auto insurance policy may have deductibles.
 A deductible is the portion of an insurance claim you agree to pay.
-Your car insurance company covers the remaining cost.
+Your car insurance provider covers the remaining cost.
 Your deductibles play a part in how your rates are calculated.
 Depending on how much financial responsibility you take on in the event of a claim, your auto insurance rates will reflect your commitment.
 Take on more responsibility (i.e. increase your deductibles) and your rates will lower, take on less responsibility (i.e. decrease your deductibles) and your auto insurance premiums will increase.

 How much should my auto insurance deductibles be?